 Online Learning Resources

-Tips For Helping You and Your Student Transition to Online Learning
+Tips For Helping You and Your Student Transitioning to Online Learning

 Help your student create a workspace.
 Encourage them to work from a desk or a counter and not their bed.
 Choose a space that is well lit and somewhere quiet so they can hear their professors.